m8sec/subscraper/README.md

 cat targets.txt | subscraper pipe
 subscraper -all -r enumeration.csv example.com
 subscraper -M brute -w mywords.txt example.com
-subscraper -M censys_io -o 'APIKEY=abc123,SECRET=xyz456' example.com
+subscraper -M censys -o 'APIKEY=abc123,SECRET=xyz456' example.com
 ```

 #### Execution Notes
-* SubScraper only uses **PASSIVE** enumeration techniques unless the `--http` or `--all` arguments are applied.
+* SubScraper only uses **PASSIVE** enumeration techniques unless `all, http, takeover` arguments are applied.
-* API keys are required for the `censysio` module, register for free at [censys.io/register](https://search.censys.io/register).
+* API keys are required for the `censys` module, register for free at [censys.io/register](https://search.censys.io/register).
+* `.txt` reports will only include subdomains.
-* When output data to `.csv` report AND `--http` or `-all` args applied, additional data such as page size, title and Server headers are reported.
+* `.csv` reports, when paired with cmd args `all, http, takeover`, will provide additional HTTP data such as page size, title, and Server headers.

 ## Contribute
 Contribute to the project by: